 Scope Note

 The first DNA-binding protein motif to be recognized.
 Helix-turn-helix motifs were originally identified in bacterial proteins but have since been found in hundreds of DNA-BINDING PROTEINS from both eukaryotes and prokaryotes.
-They are constructed from two alpha helices connected by a short extended chain of amino acids, which constitute the "turn."
+They are constructed from two alpha helices connected by a short extended chain of amino acids, which constitute the turn.
 The two helices are held at a fixed angle, primarily through interactions between the two helices.
 (From Alberts et al., Molecular Biology of the Cell, 3d ed, p408-9)

 Entry Term(s)